Effective Resource Demand Management

 Typically for a one-year forecast horizon there are three focus areas:

-- Resource Budgeting: Provides the longest-term and a sketchy level of planning detail.
+Provides the longest-term and a sketchy level of planning detail.
 Forecast is typically made six to twelve months forward and modeled at Skill Fulltime-Equivalent (S-FTE) per Service per Month level of detail.

-- Resource Forecasting: Provides the medium-term view and planning detail.
+Provides the medium-term view and planning detail.
 Forecast is typically made one to six months forward and is modeled at Days per Person per Project per Month level of detail.

-- Resource Scheduling: Provides the immediate-term and most detailed level of planning.
+Provides the immediate-term and most detailed level of planning.
 Forecast is typically made one to four weeks forward and is modeled at Hours per Person per Task per Week level of detail.

 It may be appropriate to lead implementation with one process (such as resource scheduling, for example).
 Just make sure all stakeholders understand and sign up to the limitations of a one-part solution.
 Implementing all three processes in parallel will provide a resource demand management solution for the entire planning horizon at the appropriate level of detail and minimum cost.